ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

    * `bool` - Returns true if the capsule successfully collides with a valid object.

 The CustomCapsuleCast method is used to generate a capsulecast based on the options defined in the CustomRaycast object.

+#### CustomBoxCast/6

+  > `public virtual bool CustomBoxCast(Vector3 center, Vector3 halfExtents, Vector3 direction, Quaternion orientation, float maxDistance, out RaycastHit hitData)`

+ * Parameters
+   * `Vector3 center` - The center of the box.
+   * `Vector3 halfExtents` - Half the size of the box in each dimension.
+   * `Vector3 direction` - The direction in which to cast the box.
+   * `Quaternion orientation` - The rotation of the box.
+   * `float maxDistance` - The max length of the cast.
+   * `out RaycastHit hitData` - The boxcast hit data.
+ * Returns
+   * `bool` - Returns true if the box successfully collides with a valid object.

+The CustomBoxCast method is used to generate a boxcast based on the options defined in the CustomRaycast object.

 ---